Frontline Digital Transformation

 Today’s workforce only stays with their employer for an average of 2.8 years.

-For the industrial sector, it’s even less.
+For the manufacturing sector, it’s even less.

 This means less time to onboard, less time to train, and less time to take all that knowledge and improve upon existing skills.